ice-wm/FAQ/index.md

 written by MJ Ray and update by Adam Pribyl.

-### What is Logout(Cancel) Command?
+### What is Logout Command?

 For most users, nothing.
-Both commands were meant for GNOME integration as alternative commands that would be run when users initiated a logout or logout cancel.
+The Logout and Cancel commands were meant for GNOME integration as alternative commands that would be run when users initiated a logout or logout cancel.
 Since GNOME did not seem to incorporate this feature, they generally go unused.